• Skip to content

 Work arrangements

 This can be a good time to stop working if you can.
 Having some time for yourself before your baby is born can help you feel more rested and prepared.
-If you can, make the time to rest and do special things you really enjoy.
+If you can, make the time to rest and do special things you enjoy.

 Packing your bag